-This workshop has been designed to help students with their transition from Moodle to Canvas.
+This workshop has been designed to help students with acclimating to Canvas.
 We will cover the basics of setting notifications, navigating courses, communicating with instructors, and submitting assignments.
 There will be time for questions.

 This workshop will help students learn to be resilient in the face of unexpected change.
 We will discuss how to prepare for individual setbacks as well as COVID-related events.
 Topics covered include communication, technology, time management, academic support, self-care, motivation, and community resources.

 In this workshop, students will begin with a self-assessment to determine their personal tendency to become bored.
 After the self-assessment, they will discover their personal distractors, discuss boredom busters, and practice monitoring concentration while reading.

 Many students find that the study strategies they used in high school are not as effective at the college level.
 This workshop will help students to develop new study skills and planning strategies for college success.

 In this workshop, students will discover how memory works, take a memory survey, and practice some proven memory-enhancing techniques.

 Mind mapping is one of the most powerful study/learning tools because of the brain’s natural preference to view the information in a non-linear way.
 In this workshop, students will learn about mind mapping, discover why it’s so effective, and practice creating mind maps.

 In this workshop, students learn how brain science can improve their study habits and chances for academic success.
 Students will discover how the brain changes as learning takes place, consider the natural human learning process, and discuss how this process works.
 They will conclude with a discussion of brain-friendly study techniques, and even practice them!